TeamFAPS/PSVita-RE-tools/README.md

 --------------------------------------------------------------------------------

-That Hooker Got NIDs usage :
+That Hooker Got NIDs usage
 ---
 Dependencies: zlib, libyaml

 	Run: ./THGN binary <all/library_name/exports/imports> <kernel/user> db.yml <sys:1/0>

-Options :
+Options:

 	All: Every NID will be hooked.
 This will try to hook as an export at first, then attempt hook it as an import.